Y3LLOWVESTS/rustyonions/README.md

 - **Manifest.toml Attribution Files**
   Every hash address under a TLD includes a `Manifest.toml` with attribution + payout addresses and other neccessary information.
 When content is accessed, **automatic micro-payments** are distributed to owners, creators, moderators, and service providers.

+- **Hashing**
+  Every file, photo, video, written work, social media post or comment, etc is hashed by a hashing algorithm, likely BLAKE3, and that hash becomes the identifier or address of that asset.
+EG (BLAKE3 HASH OF PHOTO).image or (BLAKE3 HASH OF video).video or (BLAKE3 HASH OF POST).post, so on and so forth.

 - **Earning Tokens**
   - Contribute excess bandwidth (all nodes forward more than they consume).
   - Publish content (creator economy).